visgl/deck.gl/docs/layers/screen-grid-layer.md

 NOTE: GPU Aggregation requires WebGL2 support by the browser.
 When `gpuAggregation` is set to true and browser doesn't support WebGL2, aggregation falls back to CPU.

+##### `aggregation` (String, optional) **EXPERIMENTAL** **NEW in 7.0**

+* Default: 'SUM'

+Defines the type of aggregation operation, valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
+When no value or an invalid value is set, 'SUM' is used as aggregation.

+* SUM : Grid cell contains sum of all weights that fall into it.
+* MEAN : Grid cell contains mean of all weights that fall into it.
+* MIN : Grid cell contains minimum of all weights that fall into it.
+* MAX : Grid cell contains maximum of all weights that fall into it.

 ### Data Accessors

 ##### `getPosition` (Function, optional)